One Year Window (OYW)

 Who is eligible to be processed under OYW?

-Generally, dependent children must be under the age of 19 and unmarried, or requiring constant attention as the result of medical condition.
+Generally, dependent children must be under the age of 22 and unmarried or requiring constant attention as the result of a medical condition.
 The age of dependent children is locked in at the date of the original family member’s application for permanent residence.
-Therefore, someone who has turned 19 since the original application was made, and who meets all other requirements, will still qualify as a dependent child under OYW.
+Therefore, someone who has turned 22 since the original application was made, and who meets all other requirements, will still qualify as a dependent child under OYW.

 Sponsor Responsibilities under OYW